 Curtis Jackson's attorney, Robert Davis Jr. of Tupelo, filed a clemency request with Bryant's office last week.

-Bryant's spokesman, Mick Bullock, said Monday that Bryant "is reviewing the facts associated with this case and has no further comment at this time."
+Bryant's spokesman, Mick Bullock, confirmed that the governor met with Curtis Jackson's relatives at a state office building in Jackson.
+Bullock said the governor "is reviewing the facts associated with this case and has no further comment at this time."

 Bryant, a Republican and former deputy sheriff, has not granted clemency to a condemned inmate since taking office in January.